 To extend the shelf life of peppers it is best to store them whole in the vegetable bin of the refrigerator.
 Once a pepper is cut, it should be sealed in a plastic bag and used within a few days.

 For a longer term option, chopped peppers may be frozen in a freezer safe container.
 The best way to freeze peppers is to chop them onto a cookie tray and briefly freeze the tray before transferring them to a freezer safe bag (to keep them from forming one large ball).
 Peppers will develop ice crystals quite quickly so it is best to use them as soon as possible.
 Defrosted peppers will be soft, thus best used for cooking.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

-How long are bell peppers good for when prepared in a dish?
+How long are Peppers good for when prepared in a dish?

 What are our shelf life resources?

-Our how long do bell peppers last content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and how long bell peppers last.
+In determining how long Peppers lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Peppers.

-Although the information on Eat By Date is generally reliable, please remember that individual cases will vary and our advice should only be taken as an opinion and not replace the advice of your health care provider.
+Although the Peppers shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
 Please eat responsibly!